pxlbrain-games/rottn/README.md

 ### API Documentation

-Generate code documentation from docstrings using *pydocmd* (https://github.com/NiklasRosenstein/pydoc-markdown).
-Example command in Python terminal (venv) from project directory:
+We generate markdown files from docstrings using *pydocmd* (https://github.com/NiklasRosenstein/pydoc-markdown).
+When you made changes in an API module, just run `.\generate_api_docs.bat` to update the documentation.

+If you added a new module, you have to add a line to the batch script.
+Example for new core module:
-`pydocmd simple bossfight.server+ bossfight.server.gameService+ > .\docs\api\server.core.gameService.md`
+`.\venv\Scripts\pydocmd.exe simple bossfight.core+ bossfight.core.myModule+ > .\docs\api\core.myModule.md`

-Generate a new .md file whenever API components and/or their docstrings have been changed or added.
+So for this project good API documentation means good docstrings (in markdown format)!

 ## Testing